-KIID

-means key investor information document.
+KIID means key investor information document.

-Market

-means a stock exchange or regulated market which is provided for in the Articles and listed in Appendix 2.
+Market means a stock exchange or regulated market which is

+provided for in the Articles and listed in Appendix 2.
-MiFID II

-means the Markets in Financial Instruments Directive (recast) (Directive 2014/65/EU).
+MiFID II means the Markets in Financial Instruments Directive (recast)

-Member State
+(Directive 2014/65/EU).

-means a member state of the EU (the current member states being:- Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the Netherlands and the United Kingdom).
+Member State means a member state of the EU (the current member states being:- Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, any) as is specified in the Supplement for the Fund.

+Sweden, the Netherlands and the United Kingdom).